Isabel dos Santos: Investments in Angola

-Prosecution, 2018-present
+Prosecution for corruption, 2018-present

 Since 2018, the Angolan government has been trying to prosecute Isabel dos Santos for corruption which may have led to Angola's recession.
-On 30 December 2019, the Luanda Provincial Court ordered to freeze dos Santos's Angolan bank accounts and to seize her stake in local companies, including Unitel (Angola) and Banco de Fomento Angola./ In January 2019, the Angolan Government announced it prepared the legal battle to confiscate dos Santos's assets in Portugal,/ and sent letters rogatory to Portugal to stop the transfer of funds from Portuguese Commercial Bank to a Russian bank.
+On 30 December 2019, the Luanda Provincial Court ordered to freeze dos Santos's Angolan bank accounts and to seize her stake in local companies, including Unitel (Angola) and Banco de Fomento Angola.
+In January 2019, the Angolan Government announced it prepared the legal battle to confiscate dos Santos's assets in Portugal,/ and sent letters rogatory to Portugal to stop the transfer of funds from Banco Comercial Português to a Russian bank.

 As of January 2020, she was under investigation in Portugal and has since assumed the United Arab Emirates as her official country of residence.
 In December 2021, the US State Department barred Dos Santos and her immediate family from entering the United States, citing "significant corruption by misappropriating public funds for her personal benefit".

-On 18 November 2022, Interpol issued a warrant for her arrest.
+On May 27, 2022 she was still photographed smiling at the Cannes Film Festival.